-Applicants must have parental consent to participate in the program.
-Enrollees will be paid a special remote park Youth Conservation Corps (YCC) wage of $10.00/hour and will work for eight weeks beginning on or about June 4, 2017 and ending on or about July 29, 2017.
+YCC participants are paid a special remote park Youth Conservation Corps (YCC) wage of $15 per hour and will work for 8 weeks beginning on or about June 5, 2023 and ending on or about July 28, 2023.

 Do You Enjoy Working Outdoors?

-These positions work for the Trails crew of Denali National Park and Preserve.
+This position works for the trails crew of Denali National Park and Preserve.
 Work is performed outdoors in all weather conditions and is physically challenging.
-Duties include hiking as many as 8 miles per day, wearing a backpack and lifting heavy loads, trail brushing, clearing drains, repairing trail tread, hauling materials, transplanting native vegetation, digging, installing signs, and collecting data.
+Duties may include hiking as many as 8 miles per day with a 20-pound backpack, trail brushing, clearing drains, repairing trail tread, hauling materials, transplanting native vegetation, digging, installing signs, and collecting data.
 Tool use may include shovels, picks, sledges, rakes, wheelbarrows, and hand tools.
 This position may include light custodial work.
 YCCers are responsible for actively participating in safety trainings, adhering to safety policies, and wearing Personal Protective Equipment (PPE) when required.

-Staff the Denali Visitor Center front desk and provide quality customer service to park visitors.
-Work includes answering trip planning questions, sharing safety tips, and working with Junior Rangers.
-Walk around the Denali Visitor Center Campus, Wilderness Access Center Campus, Riley Campground, and trails to greet visitors, answer questions, share safety tips, and provide informal interpretation.
-Staff a “touch table” and talk with visitors about park resources (topic and props may be based on employee’s interests).
-Develop a short talk (as long as 10 minutes) to deliver to visitors upon request.
+This position requires a willingness to be outgoing and comfortable talking with people (individuals and groups) and having a positive outlook on customer service.
+Duties include: staff the Denali Visitor Center front desk to provide quality customer service and orientation to park visitors, including answering trip planning questions, sharing safety information, and working with Junior Rangers.
+Rove the Denali Visitor Center Campus, Riley Creek Campground, and front country trails to greet visitors, answer questions, share safety information, and provide informal interpretation.
+Staff a “touch table” based on natural or cultural history topics, for example, a focus on moose or animal tracks and scat, and talk with visitors about park resources.
+Research and develop a short talk (as long as 10 minutes) to deliver to visitors at the Denali Visitor Center or at picnic tables at the Savage River.
 Assist with projects as assigned and shadow park staff in a variety of disciplines.